 - Students will remain seated until the bus comes to a complete stop and the doors open.

 - Students will obey all loading and unloading instructions from the driver.
 This includes staying out of the "danger zone" and observing the driver's signal to cross the roadway.

-The School Act authorizes school boards to provide transportation system but it does not requirement to do so.
-The board of school trustees has, for many years chosen to operate a school bus system for the convenience of the students and the parents of the district.
+The School Act authorizes school boards to provide transportation systems but it does not require them to do so.
+The Board of Education has, for many years chosen to operate a school bus system for the convenience of the students and the parents of the district.

-School District #59 Board of Trustees have set district walk limits at 800 meters year around.
+School District #59 Board of Education have set district walk limits at 800 metres (1/2 mile) year around.

 Bus schedules and routing are established annually and are subject to change if circumstance require.
 All times are also subject to change.

 School buses in School District #59 stop at all uncontrolled railway crossings.

 All transportation policies can be found on School District #59 website under District info - policy 6070 School Bus Transportation